justin-guan/discord-announcer/README.md

 * `!waow` - Plays "WAOW!"
 * `!theplay` - Plays beginning of The Play
 * `!noone` - Plays noone.wav
+* `!price` - Plays the beginning of the Price is Right theme song

 <a name="env"></a>
 ## Environment Variables